ElayadeIsmail/Task-Management/README.md

 ## Overview

 This project is a full-stack web application built with NestJS for the backend and Vue 3 for the frontend.
-The backend uses Prisma and PostgreSQL, while the frontend utilizes Pinia for state management, Vue Query for data fetching, and TailwindCSS with ShadCN UI for styling.
+The backend uses Prisma and PostgreSQL, while the frontend utilizes Pinia for state management, Vue Query for data fetching, and TailwindCSS with shadcn-vue for styling.

 ## Tools and Technologies